-Anticipated Annual Gross Profits:

-Please provide an estimate of anticipated

-Annual Gross Profits (\$).
-Note: For

-expansions, please enter anticipated gross

-annual profits from expansion.
+Anticipated Annual Gross Profits: Please provide an estimate of anticipated Annual Gross Profits (\$).
+Note: For expansions, please enter anticipated gross annual profits from expansion.

-IRB and Tax Abatement Request Information If you are seeking an IRB, please list the firm that will be receiving the IRB: Vermont Place L.L.C.
+IRB and Tax Abatement Request Inform If you are seeking an IRB, please list the firm that will be re Vermont Place L.L.C.
 Will your firm be leasing the building or the land in your expansion or newly constructed facility?
-(Y/N) No If you are leasing the building or land, and you are seeking a tax abatement without an IRB, please list the tenant and owner and the financial relationship between tenant and owner.
-Not leasing the building or land.
+(Y/N) No If you are leasing the building or land, and you are seeking without an IRB, please list the tenant and owner and the fir between tenant and owner. a tax abatement nancial relationship Not leasing the building or land.
 Total Cost of Initial Construction for the Project: \$9,673,522 Estimated Cost of Construction Materials for Initial Construction: \$3,157,210